Why Black History Month Is More Important Than Ever

 Black people are the most frequent victims of hate crimes

-According to hate crime numbers released by the FBI in 2018, more than 4,000 race or ethnicity-based hate crimes occurred nationally in 2017.
-Out of those reported cases, Black people were the victims in 49 percent of race-based hate crimes.
-It’s important to keep in mind that these statistics may not even account for all the hate crimes committed against Black people considering an investigation by ProPublica reports that many police officers aren’t trained in recording hate crime information for the federal government and oftentimes don’t label hate crimes as such.
+According to hate crime numbers released by the FBI in 2018, there were more than 4,000 race- or ethnicity-based hate crimes nationally in 2017.
+Of those reported cases, Black people were the victims in 49 percent of race-based hate crimes.
+It’s important to keep in mind that these statistics may not even account for all the hate crimes committed against Black people, considering an investigation by ProPublica reports that many police officers aren’t trained in recording hate crime information for the federal government and often don’t label hate crimes as such.

 FG Trade/Getty Images